Rock Hounding in Taos County, New Mexico

 Taos County, New Mexico has 2,303 mining claims on public land listed in The Diggings™.
 Of these claims, 7.64% are active while 92.36% are now closed.

-Here are some Taos county mining claims that are actively accepting visitors:
+Here are two Taos county mining claims that are actively accepting visitors:

 Location Type: Public Access

-Details: You may need a 4WD SUV to get up this trail that comes off of highway 68, and you may need some luck to split open a mica schist rock with staurolite crosses.
-Also there are plum colored garnets.
+Details: You will need a 4WD SUV to get up this trail that comes off of highway 68.
+If you make it the two miles up the road you may need a rock hammer and some luck to split open the mica schist rock with and find staurolite crosses.
+Tiny bumps on the staurolite crystals are plum-colored garnets.
+With even more luck, you can find staurolite crystals in the sediments of the arroyo (dry creek bed).
+Not all staurolite crystals form crosses.

-Directions: From intersection of highway 68 and 585 in Taos, go on 68 from Taos for 10.3 miles and turn onto an unmarked road.
-As you approach the road, you will have dipped down into what Taosenos call the "horseshoe", a "bowl" road that dips into a canyon, the unmarked road will be at the lowest point in this canyon.
+Directions: From intersection of highway 68 and 585 in Taos, go south on 68 from Taos for 10.3 miles and turn left onto an unmarked road in the middle of the horseshoe bend.
+The unmarked road will be at the lowest point in the bend.
 As you travel up the unmarked road, eventually there will be a big boulder blocking the road and some 4WD SUVs can make it around the 2 miles to get to the area.
 If you do not have a 4WD vehicle, park at the boulder and hike up another 2 miles to the outcrop of micaceous schist.GPS Coordinates: 36°18'5.97"N, 105°44'6.31"W

 Harding Mine Pegmatite